pateltej03/CampusMaps/README.md

     Long-press on the map to drop your own custom markers.

 -   **Route Directions (MKRoute)**
-    Select any two buildings and get walking directions with start/destination pins and step-based navigation.
+    Select any two buildings and get walking directions with route overlays, start/end pins, and step-by-step instructions.

 -   **Map Type Picker**
     Switch between Standard, Hybrid, and Satellite map styles on the fly.